-We are compiling the latest information, support and advice on commercial, financial and HR aspects of running a UK ELT centre to help members navigate the coronavirus (Covid-19) pandemic.
+We have compiled the latest guidance, information and advice on commercial, financial and HR aspects of running a UK ELT centre to help members navigate the Covid-19 pandemic.

 English UK member centres also have access the free English UK business support helpline: an independent helpline offering expert advice on HR, health and safety, payroll, tax and more.

 Other advice and support:

 Information on financial support available for UK businesses and employees.
 This includes how to access the support that has been made available, who is eligible, when the schemes open and how to apply.
 Some aspects of business support are devolved:

 Recovery loan scheme